Method-Security/osintscan/NOTES.md

 considerations in an attempt to address this.

 * The obvious/necessary improvement is to parallelize these requests.
-The code processes the words in the wordlist concurrently using a configurable number of concurrent goroutines (defaults to 10).
+The code processes the words in the wordlist using a configurable number of concurrent goroutines (defaults to 10).
 * If network requests are a bottleneck, then we want to make as few of them as possible.
 To that effect, since each DNS record type is checked in a